KegoForceOp/KegoCommandApi/README.md

 # KegoCommandApi
 A backdoor command api used in Kego

+Credits: abhi289 for making most of the api and Python for commands and usage

 EXAMPLE COMMAND:
 ```java
 @Command(name = "op", usage = "op <player>", desc = "Sets you and others op!", blatant = true)